otto-torino/django-preferences-utils/README.md

 So here comes Django Preferences Utils.

-**You define your preferences in a model, use everything you want: file fields, image fields, json fields, translations, everything.
+**You define your preferences in a model, use everything you want: file fields, image fields, json fields, translations, anything.
 Just make sure to subclass what you have to as explained below, register your model and you're done.
 All the other stuff is taken care of by Django Preferences Utils.**

 **Oh, and you can also define multiple models for your preferences.**